acappiello/epaxos/README.md

 ======

 An implementation of ePaxos in Go.
-A senior thesis research project by Alex Cappiello.
+A research project by Alex Cappiello.

 Current State
 -------------

-Dependencies are added upon receiving a new request, but they are not subsequently handled yet.
+The core of the algorithm is mostly implemented, but it's a long way from being useful.
+I'm not actively working on this and might not get back to it.

 Not Yet Implemented
 -------------------

-A lot...
+Cleaning up old commands and replica recovery is not handled.
+Performance also needs a lot of help.

 Compilation
 -----------

 Instead of committing the generated marshal/unmarahal code, it is generated, cloning gobin-codegen if not present.
 These must be explicitly regenerated if the underlying code is changed.
-There is currently a bug such that "commands" needs to be added to the imports of message_marshal.go
+The stub generator doesn't import some things that need to be, so there are patches for that.
 ```
 make marshal
 ```